davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 		return true;
 	}

 This ensures that two differently-sized containers will immediately return false.
-It performs a single comparison of a data member within the `vector`, then each iteration is performs a single iterator comparison.
+It performs a single comparison of a data member within the `vector`, then each iteration performs a single iterator comparison.
 It is important to note that the early size check lets us avoid following the internal data pointer in the container and lets us avoid a loop / function call.
 If we try to implement this without having the size check (note that it is currently mandated that implementations perform this size check), we have two possible solutions:

 	template<typename T>
 	bool equal2(vector<T> const & lhs, vector<T> const & rhs) {